aptise/peter_sslers/README.md

     * usable by humans with simplified html
   * An isolated library and model for building custom applications

-Provisioning Certificates and initial orders are currently done through the web interface.
+Provisioning Certificates and initial orders can be done through the web interface or through commandline tools.

 Renewing Certificates can be done via two methods: